Born In: Los Angeles, California, United States

 Leonardo Wilhelm DiCaprio is a renowned American actor and producer known for his good looks and exceptional acting skills.
-Marking his entry through television in 1991 with ‘Santa Barbara’, he went on to become an international star.
-He ventured into the film world through a horror flick Critters 3 and continued with many more like This Boy’s Life’, ‘Titanic’, ‘The Man in the Iron Mask’ and others.
+Making his entry through television in 1991 with Santa Barbara, he went on to become an international star.
+He ventured into the film world through a horror flick Critters 3 and continued with many more like This Boy’s Life, Titanic, The Man in the Iron Mask, and others.
 His participation in dramas like Romeo + Juliet, The Basketball Dairies, and Catch Me If You Can brought him tremendous acclaim.
 It was Titanic that served as a milestone in turning around his overall image as an actor.
 He received his first Golden Globe Award post Titanic.
-He has touched upon various genres of cinema ranging from romance, historical and period drama, thriller and even science fiction.
-He has received some of the most coveted honors such as the Golden Globe Awards for Best Actor in a Drama, Musical or Comedy for his performance in the films ‘The Aviator’ and ‘The Wolf of Wall Street, and the Academy Award for Best Actor for the movie ‘The Revenant’.
-Apart from being a producer and an actor, he is also a philanthropist.
+He has touched upon various genres of cinema ranging from romance, historical and period drama, thriller, and even science fiction.
+He has received some of the most coveted honors, such as the Golden Globe Awards for Best Actor in a Drama, Musical or Comedy for his performance in films like The Aviator and The Wolf of Wall Street, and the Academy Award for Best Actor for the movie The Revenant.
+Apart from being a producer and an actor, Leonardo DiCaprio is also a philanthropist.
 His concern for the society and the environment is clearly evident from the donations he makes towards wildlife and environment conservational groups.

-Leonardo DiCaprio was born on November 11, 1974 in Los Angeles, California, as the only child to Irmelin, a legal secretary by profession and George DiCaprio who was a comic artist, producer and distributor of comic books.
+Leonardo DiCaprio was born on November 11, 1974 in Los Angeles, California, as the only child to Irmelin, a legal secretary by profession, and George DiCaprio, who was a comic artist, producer, and distributor of comic books.

 Though living away from his father, Leonardo was always close to his father who urged him to explore the creative side of his personality.

-He spent a part of his childhood years with his maternal grandparents in Germany.
+He spent a part of his childhood with his maternal grandparents in Germany.

 He was sent to Los Angeles Center for Enriched Studies for four years, after which he joined the Seeds Elementary School.

-He joined the John Marshall High School which he eventually left after three years and ended up attaining only a general equivalency diploma (GED).
+He joined John Marshall High School which he eventually left after three years and ended up attaining only a general equivalency diploma (GED).

-His love for acting could be seen early on in his interests in imitating people, playing pranks with his parents and performing self created skits.
+His love for acting could be seen early on in his interests in imitating people, playing pranks with his parents, and performing self-created skits.

-At the age of five only, he was at the sets of the television series for children called ‘Romper Room’ which he could not carry for long due to being troublesome at such a tender age.
+At the age of five, he was a part of a television series for children called Romper Room, which he could not carry for long due to being troublesome at such a tender age.

 He started with making small appearances in commercials and educational films, the ad for Matchbox Cars being his first at the age of 14.

-Later on, he made appearances in shows such as ‘The New Lassie’ and ‘Roseanne’.
+Later on, he made appearances in shows, such as The New Lassie and Roseanne.

-A major turning point in his career came in 1991 when he participated in the family comedy ‘Growing Pains’ and made his film debut with the horror movie ‘Critters 3’.
+A major turning point in his career came in 1991 when he participated in the family comedy Growing Pains and made his film debut with the horror movie Critters 3.

-It was in 1993 that his work was widely acclaimed even by the critics in ‘This Boy’s Life opposite Robert De Niro which was a movie based on disturbed relations between a son and a stepfather.
+It was in 1993 that his work was widely acclaimed even by the critics in This Boy’s Life opposite Robert De Niro, which was a movie based on disturbed relations between a son and a stepfather.

-Another feather in his cap came with the movie ‘What’s Eating Gilbert Grape’ in 1993.
+Another feather on his cap came with the movie What’s Eating Gilbert Grape in 1993.
 He starred along with Johnny Depp in the movie.

-It was after 1995 that his career grew exponentially with his films on diverse subjects like ‘The Basketball Diaries’ and ‘The Quick’ and the Dead’.
+It was after 1995 that his career grew exponentially with his films on diverse subjects like The Basketball Diaries and The Quick and the Dead.

 Leonardo DiCaprio also played the role of Romeo opposite Claire Danes as Juliet in Shakespeare’s inspired movie Romeo + Juliet by Baz Luhrmann in 1996.

-His performances in ‘The Aviator’ (2004), ‘Blood Diamond’ (2006) and ‘The Departed’ (2006) were well acclaimed and received Academy Award nominations.
+His performances in The Aviator (2004), Blood Diamond (2006), and The Departed (2006) were well-acclaimed and received Academy Award nominations.
 Leonardo also wrote a documentary in 2007 with environment as its main subject.
 He has partnered with Netflix for the production of more such documentaries.

-He performed in a biographical drama ‘J. Edgar’ in 2011, backing up his performance with lot of research.
+He performed in a biographical drama titled J. Edgar in 2011, backing up his performance with lot of research.
 He portrayed the FBI director J. Edgar Hoover in the film and received much appreciation for his subtle and persuasive performance.

-In 2013, he played former stockbroker Jordan Belfort in the black comedy film ‘The Wolf of Wall Street’, directed by Martin Scorsese.
+In 2013, he played former stockbroker Jordan Belfort in the black comedy film The Wolf of Wall Street, directed by Martin Scorsese.
 The movie, a recollection of Belfort's perspective on his career as a stockbroker in New York City, was adapted from the memoir of the same name by Jordan Belfort.

-DiCaprio starred in ‘The Revenant’ in 2015.
-The film, based in part on Michael Punke's novel with the same title is inspired by the experiences of frontiersman Hugh Glass, portrayed by DiCaprio.
+DiCaprio starred in The Revenant in 2015.
+The film, based in part on Michael Punke's novel with the same title, was inspired by the experiences of frontiersman Hugh Glass, portrayed by Leonardo DiCaprio.

 Apart from acting, Leonardo also owns a production company, Appian Way Productions.

-The 1997 disaster film ‘Titanic’ is unarguably one of DiCaprio’s best performances.
+The 1997 disaster film Titanic is unarguably one of DiCaprio’s best performances.
 His portrayal of the poor artist Jack Dawson in the movie captivated the audience and catapulted DiCaprio to superstardom.
 The film received mainly positive reviews from film critics and became a mega commercial hit.

-He played the role of Hugh Glass, an American frontiersman and explorer in the film ‘The Revenant’, a survival western thriller film.
+He played the role of Hugh Glass, an American frontiersman and explorer in the film The Revenant, a survival western thriller film.
 The film received positive reviews, mostly for its performances, direction, and cinematography, and earned DiCaprio several prestigious awards.

-His role as mentally disabled child in ‘What’s Eating Gilbert Grape’ was credited with an Academy Award nomination for best supporting actor.
+His performance as a mentally disabled kid in What’s Eating Gilbert Grape was recognized with an Academy Award nomination for Best Supporting Actor.

-He won the Satellite Award for Best Supporting Actor for his work in ‘The Departed’.
+He won the Satellite Award for Best Supporting Actor for his work in The Departed.

 He has been active as a socially responsible citizen, which is evident from his concern for the environment.
-The year 2000 that saw his participation for the celebration of the Earth Day and an interview with the President Bill Clinton on the issue of global warming says it all.
+The year 2000 that saw his participation for the celebration of the Earth Day and an interview with President Bill Clinton on the issue of global warming says it all.